 In researching this article, I discovered that Gamma puts their lids on some other products that would also work well on a boat.
 They make an entire line of “Vittles Vaults” ostensibly for pet food — but considering that it’s made of food-grade, BPA-free plastic, I’m sure you could use it for people food, too.
 I’m thinking they’d be great for larger stores of flour, rice and pasta on extended voyages.

 While these are more expensive than the lids that fit on the 5-gallon buckets, the sizes and shapes seem a little more convenient to me (although they are all “large storage” options).
 I particularly like the square containers as there is less wasted space.
-You can see the Vittles Vaults on Amazon (one is pictured at right, but there are numerous sizes and shapes).
+You can see the Vittles Vaults on Amazon .
 You can also find them at many big box pet stores, but — at least where I live — they are more expensive than Amazon.

-And there is a collapsible Vittles VaultSoftStore in 30 and 50-pound sizes, shown at right in blue.
+And there is a collapsible Vittles VaultSoftStore in 30 and 50-pound sizes.
 Still airtight, they take up less and less space as the food inside is eaten . . . and since there is less air in the container as it collapses, the theory is that the food will still be crunchy all the way to the last bite.
 The only disadvantage of these is that filling them is a 2-person job if you’re trying to pour something from a bag into the SoftStore unit (or you have to find a place to hang it by the handle so that the “bucket” stays open).
-By far the best prices that I found for these are with PetGuys.com.
-(Note: I’ve never purchased from them, so can’t vouch for their service.)
+Buy them on Amazon, too:

 If you’re storing dry pet food, flour, rice or other grains, be sure to stick a few bay leaves in with the food to keep weevils at bay.
 And if it’s something with sugar, use a couple whole cloves or a sprinkling of ground cloves to keep the ants away.